progmik/Playnite/README.md

 See the [How to: Themes](https://github.com/JosefNemec/Playnite/wiki/How-to%3A-Themes) wiki page.

 ### Code Contributions
-Please ask in the related issue first before starting implementing something to make sure that nobody else is already working on it.
-If an issue doesn't exist for your feature/bug fix, create one first.
+Please ask in the related issue first before starting implementing something, to make sure that nobody else is already working on it.
+If no issue exists for your feature/bug fix, create one first.

 Regarding code styling, there are only a few major rules: